 How Can You Convert to a Certified Nurse Aide?

-To go from a temporary nurse aide into a certified nursing assistant, short-term aides must transition into an emergency nurse training program.
-The emergency nurse aide training program requires at least 75 hours of training.
+To go from a temporary nurse aide to a certified nursing assistant, short-term aides must transition into an emergency nurse training program.
+The emergency nurse aide training program requires at least 75- hours of training.

 However, temporary nurse aides can apply their eight hours of initial training toward the 75-hour minimum requirement for certification.
 Also, 16 of the training hours have to involve a clinical setting.

 In conclusion, COVID-19 has created a need for assistance with patient care.
 It’s an excellent opportunity for someone who has never worked in the field to get a jump-start.
-That said, if you recently transitioned over to a registered nurse or CNA and need to take continuing education credits, we’ve got you covered at Incredible Health.
-Our courses are free, online and accredited.
+If you recently transitioned over to a registered nurse or CNA and need to take continuing education credits, we’ve got you covered at Incredible Health.
+Our courses are free, online, and accredited.